MadMonkey87/InnerCore.Api.HueSync/README.md

 	var device = await  client.GetDeviceAsync();

 Next you'll need to register on the sync box in order to retrieve an access token for further request.
-Press and hold the physical button on your sync box until the led turns green.
+Enusre that the box is turned on (led is white) and then press and hold the physical button (~1 sec) on your sync box until the led flashes green.
 After that you can retrieve the access token using

 	accessToken = await client.RegisterAsync("Demo", "MTIzNDU2Nzg5MDEyMzQ1Njc4OTAxMjM0NTY3ODkwMTI=", Environment.MachineName);